-Also, according to 3D Printing For Beginners, prints that have thicker walls glow brighter than prints with thin walls.
+Also, prints that have thicker walls glow brighter than prints with thin walls.
 So try lowering your infill and adding a few shells in your slicer to get better results.
-Check out the results of their testing:

 Another thing to keep in mind when using these filaments is that they tend to be rougher on printer nozzles than regular filaments.
 That is because the additives that cause the filaments to glow contain particulates that will wear down a nozzle made of brass.

-As a result, we advise that you use a steel nozzle instead of the regular brass nozzles when printing large amounts of GITD objects.
-You can definitely get away with printing a few GITD objects with regular brass nozzles, but overtime brass nozzles will corrode.
+As a result, we advise that you use a steel nozzle instead of the regular brass nozzles when printing large amounts of glow in the dark objects.
+You can definitely get away with printing a few glow in the dark objects with regular brass nozzles, but overtime brass nozzles will corrode.

 Here’s a quick video by 3D Printing Nerd on Youtube: